Calendar

-Art 1A Visual Literacy Reading Schedule: Summer Session A (2025)
+Art 1A Visual Literacy Reading Schedule: Fall 2025

 Do the following:

 1) Purchase your course reader (from Associated Students) and John Berger's Ways of Seeing (from the campus bookstore or Amazon).
-Your copy of Your Brain on Art is a free download from the library website, and there are copies on reserve.
+Your copy of Your Brain on Art is on reserve at the library, and you can download an electronic copy.

 • Carl Matheson: The Simpsons, Hyper-Irony and the Meaning of Life